BxptisteM/Whanos/README.md

 ### Prerequisites

 - SSH key-pair for accessing your infrastructure.
-- Python3, Pip, Ansible installed locally
+- Python3, Pip, Ansible installed locally.
-- A valid GCP account
+- A valid GCP account.
+- A valid `whanos.yml` file see `whanos.template.yml` for more details.

 ### Commands